 The New York Cardiac Diagnostic Center offers Ambulatory “Holter” Electrocardiographic Monitoring.
 A Holter monitor is a small wearable ECG recording device.
-This remarkable cardiac test monitors your heart rhythm over 24 hours.
+Dr. Reisman, heart doctor in New York is using this remarkable cardiac test to monitor your heart rhythm over 24 hours.
 During your cardiac testing period any abnormal heart beats/rhythms will be detected.
 The Holter monitor is about the size of a mobile phone and you will need to wear it around your waist.
 You can continue with your normal daily activities while you are wearing the device during your testing period.

 *** Most people come to our Manhattan offices to see the cardiac specialist for this test due to heart palpitations.

 Dr. Reisman is the best!
 Fabulous diagnostician and cardiologist.
 Very patient…he always explains everything very thoroughly to me.
 Professional organization with warm and friendly staff and great office with all the high tech devices so everything is done under one roof.
 Easy to schedule appointments.
 Empathetic.
 Accepts insurance.
 Always less than five minutes in the waiting room.
 He gets my highest recommendation. ~ZocDoc